 Scholars from a variety of disciplines are increasingly interested in the concept of virtual environments.
-Many studies have been created, according to (Jiang & Ormeling, 2000), as tools for studying various characteristics of these places.
+Many studies have been created, according to Jiang & Ormeling [5], as tools for studying various characteristics of these places.
 In practice, the terms virtual environments have similarities and differences.
-Virtual spaces (or, on a larger scale, virtual worlds) are non-physical locations that are analogous to the real world and are related to the setting of second life, which refers to people's lives in virtual environments (Saunders et al., 2011).
+Virtual spaces (or, on a larger scale, virtual worlds) are non-physical locations that are analogous to the real world and are related to the setting of second life, which refers to people's lives in virtual environments [6].

 The real physical places that are observed through and captured by media technologies as digital or virtual spaces are the subject of this research.
 As a result, the spatial experience in virtual places is quite similar to the real one.
-Both virtual and virtual environments share two characteristics that might help people feel like they're in the right place and that they're not alone (Saunders et al., 2011).
+Both virtual and virtual environments share two characteristics that might help people feel like they're in the right place and that they're not alone [6].

-According to (Pallasmaa, 2005), multi-sensory of the five-senses system: visual, tastesmell, fundamental orienting, and haptic, experiencing and comprehending environments and their qualities are measured equally. " The eye collaborates with the body and other senses" says the author. p.41 (Pallasmaa, 2005).
+According to Pallasmaa [7] multi-sensory of the five-senses system: visual, taste-smell, fundamental orienting, and haptic, experiencing and comprehending environments and their qualities are measured equally.
+"The eye collaborates with the body and other senses', says Pallasmaa.
 The eye receives environmental stimuli first, and then collaborates with other senses.
 The haptic system is viewed as an extension of the other senses (touch).
 Inner reception, which is made up of innate senses that receive external stimulations, naturally shapes human experience.
 Sensory systems that work together to create human perception are developed by the senses.
 As a result, Pallasmaa and other academics and artists agreed on the term the eyes of the skin as an analogue for expressing depth, warmth, direction, and materiality.
 This spatial perception stimulates the haptic system depending on people's memories; for example, people may experience cold through their eyes based on their memories of specific materiality that transmits cold stimuli.

-Experiencing phenomena in a place is crucial in making sense of it because the sense of place, or genius loci as Norberg-Schulz called it, is a wholeness comprised by both meaning and structure, with meaning connected to its relationship to other things, which is phenomena (Norberg-Schulz & Borsano, 1980).
+Experiencing phenomena in a place is crucial in making sense of it because the sense of place, or genius loci as Norberg-Schulz called it, is a wholeness comprised by both meaning and structure, with meaning connected to its relationship to other things, which is phenomena [8].
 Furthermore, Palasmaa emphasizes the sense of sight as the beginning point for developing a feeling of location, implying that other senses will grow after sight.
-In terms of virtual/virtual worlds, there is a debate on whether virtual/virtual places can evoke a feeling of place because there is no direct engagement with the item and its surroundings (Malpas, 2018).
-Scholars regularly inquire about the phenomenology of place while experiencing the feeling of location virtually/ virtual.
+In terms of virtual/virtual worlds, there is a debate on whether virtual/virtual places can evoke a feeling of place because there is no direct engagement with the item and its surroundings [9].
+Scholars regularly inquire about the phenomenology of place while experiencing the feeling of location virtually/virtual.

-The awareness of context is essential in creating phenomenology in both actual and virtual settings, according to (Relph, 2019).
-It's nearly difficult to imagine space without considering its relationship to the surrounding environment, which creates space phenomena (Relph 2018).
-In terms of topology/ topography or the look of space, phenomenology has a significant link with location (Malpas, 2018).
+The awareness of context is essential in creating phenomenology in both actual and virtual settings, according to Relph [10].
+It's nearly difficult to imagine space without considering its relationship to the surrounding environment, which creates space phenomena.
+In terms of topology/ topography or the look of space, phenomenology has a significant link with location [9].
+(Malpas, 2018).
 Malpas also emphasized the existence of time in both actual and virtual space, in addition to appearance.
 Furthermore, Malpas stated that virtual space may provide humans with unprecedented levels of freedom in terms of controlling space and time.
-(Champion, 2018) demonstrates empirically in virtual games that, despite the lack of a feeling of location in virtual settings, personalization in terms of boundary and embodiment is greater than in actual places.
-As a result, phenomenology in virtual environments develops first through the many things that may be viewed through the media, then organically through other senses.
+Champion demonstrates empirically in virtual games that, despite the lack of a feeling of location in virtual settings, personalization in terms of boundary and embodiment is greater than in actual places.
+As a result, phenomenology in virtual environments develops first through the many things that may be viewed through the media, then organically through other senses [11].